This blog was originally written by Bill Cushard, (@BillCush) on August 12, 2014 and last updated on September 28, 2020.

-What gets measured, gets done.
-And when it comes to managing a service desk, what we want to get done is providing service to our customers that leaves them satisfied that their requests get resolved correctly and in a timely manner.
-So if we want to resolve customer requests correctly and in a timely manner (and outstanding support professionals do), we should measure metrics for those two things, right?
+When it comes to managing a service desk, what we want to get done is to provide service that leaves customers satisfied and confident that their requests be resolved correctly and in a timely manner.
+So if we want to resolve customer requests correctly and in a timely manner, we should measure metrics for those two things, right?

 In this post, I list and describe five service level agreement metrics that a high performing service desk should measure regularly.
 This is not necessarily a comprehensive list, but it is a foundational list of metrics all service desk managers should use.
 If you have others, please share them in the comments below.
 I would love to discuss how to best measure the success of a service desk.